Field-Robotics-Japan/UnitySensors/README.md

 > \[!NOTE]
 >
-> Unitysensor is made for Unity 2022.3 or later
+> UnitySensors is made for Unity 2022.3 or later

 1. Open the Package Manager from `Window` -> `Package Manager`.
 2. In the Package Manager window, find and click the + button in the upper lefthand corner of the window.
 Select `Add package from git URL....`